Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 ### Experimental Results

-### Easy case - when all the models presented in the ensemble disagree
+### When all the models presented in the ensemble fail to attack the model
 Bert-base-uncased
 <img src=images/bert-easy.PNG align=center>
 Alberta-base-cased